nnatividad/MonthlyMunyun/README.md

 #### Description: A monthly expense tracker!

 Introduction:
 Monthly Munyun is a web application built using Flask, HTML/CSS, and SQL that is meant to provide users a platform to keep track of there monthly expenses.
+This project is deployed using GitHub pages.
+Users will be asked to create an account before being able to have access.

 File Overview:
 app.py - This file contains all the backend logic written in Flask including user authentication, route logic, and session management.